tuckn/WshDotEnv/README.md

 </package>
 ```

-But if you have no special circumstances, I recommend using [WshBasicApps](https://github.com/tuckn/WshBasicPackage).
+If you have no special circumstances, I recommend using [WshBasicApps](https://github.com/tuckn/WshBasicPackage).

 ## Usage

-Now the above _.\MyScript.js_ (JScript) can handle .evn file.
+Now the above _.\\MyScript.js_ (JScript) can handle .env file.
 If the contents of .env file are following...

 ```sh